sdwebui-extensions/ComfyUI-HunyuanVideoWrapper/readme.md

 ## Step 3: Load and Connect Image
 - Use the comfy native node to load the image.
-- Connect the loaded image to the `Hunyuan TextEncode` node.
+- Connect the loaded image to the `Hunyuan TextImageEncode` node.
   - You can connect up to 2 images to this node.

 ## Step 4: Prompting with Images